10 High-Leverage Substack Projects to Start the New Year Strong

 Need help turning these ideas into action?

 If you're ready to grow your Substack but want some support to make it a reality, my Premium subscription is here to help.
-You'll get access to step-by-step playbooks, practical tools, and deeper strategy breakdownsâplus office hours and direct message support if you get stuck or want feedback along the way.
+You'll get access to step-by-step playbooks, practical tools (like the Substack Creator OS), and deeper strategy breakdownsâplus office hours and direct message support if you get stuck or want feedback along the way.

-Join now and make the most of your fall.
+Join now and make the most of 2026.

 To endless possibilities,